 Address: Stadhouderslaan 41, 2517 HV Den Haag, Netherlands

 The Kunstmuseum Den Haag is a contemporary and modern art museum in The Hague, the Netherlands.
-The museum serves as an acknowledged authority on many topics, including contemporary art and fashion.
+The museum is an acknowledged authority on many topics, including contemporary art and fashion.

-There’s a huge selection of modern art in the museum, which is not to be missed.
-Discovering great Picasso, Kandinsky, and Monet masterpieces are all possible here, under one roof…and what a roof.
+This cultural institution has a vast selection of modern art, which is not to be missed.
+Discovering great Picasso, Kandinsky, and Monet masterpieces is possible here, under one roof…and what a roof.

-Aside from the museum’s incredible collection, one of the most stunning things to see while visiting is the magnificent architecture of the Kunstmuseum Den Haag itself.
+Aside from the museum’s incredible collection, one of the most surprising things to see while visiting is the magnificent architecture of the Kunstmuseum Den Haag itself.